serdimoa/charting/Trading-Controller.md

-:chart: All content on this page is relevant for [[Trading Terminal]] only.
+:chart: All content on this page is relevant for [[Trading Platform]] only.

 Trading Controller is a thing which will make your trading live.
 Its main purpose is to connect our charts with your trading logic.
 In terms of `JS`, it is an `object` which is expected to expose the specific interface.
-Here is a list of Controller's **methods** which Terminal will expect to have.
+Here is a list of Controller's **methods** which Platform will expect to have.

 ##Required Methods